AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 Follow `Palo Alto Network (VM Series) GCP Example <https://docs.aviatrix.com/HowTos/config_paloaltoGCP.html>`_ to launch VM Series firewall in GCP and for more details.

-3. Fortigate Specifications
+3. FortiGate Specifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For details on how to configure Transit FireNet for GCP see <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_gcp.html>`_.
+For details on how to configure Fortigate Next Generation Firewall instances for GCP see <https://docs.aviatrix.com/HowTos/config_FortiGateGCP.html>`_.

-Step 7b: Associate an Existing Firewall Instance
+Step 7b: Associating an Existing Firewall Instance
 *******************************************************

 This step is the alternative step to Step 8a.
 If you already launched the firewall (Check Point, Palo Alto Network or Fortinet) instance from AWS Console, you can still associate it with the FireNet gateway.